Martin Cohn, President, Cohn Public Relations

 Martin has a variety of experience working with various associations and trade groups, including the Environmental Business Council of New England, Environmental Export Council, the Newton Needham Chamber of Commerce and Southeastern Massachusetts Vision 2020.
 Working with founding members, Cohn constructed and implemented communications strategies to attract organizational interest and promote membership development.
 Through these efforts, these organizations gained local and national prominence, serving as resources for their respective industries.

 Between 2003 and 2013, Martin served as Associate Director of the Massachusetts Academy of Dermatology, a professional association of close to 200 practicing dermatologists.
 Additionally, he has chaired the State Society's Executive Conference for the American Academy of Dermatology for five years.

 With an undergraduate degree in psychology from Boston University's College of Liberal Arts and a Master's Degree in Public Relations from BU's College of Communication, for six years, Martin was an adjunct professor at Emerson College in Boston teaching a graduate course on special events management and taught a seminar on media relations for non profits for Boston's Technical Development Corporation for six years.

 Martin is past president of Brattleboro Rotary Club, past president of Brattleboro Area Jewish Community, and a former board member of Arts Council of Windham County in Vermont.
-He was recently named to the board of Brattleboro Community Television (BCTV) and an affliate of Public Relatlions Consultants Group, a nationwide association of public relations professionals.
+He is currently on the board of Brattleboro Community Television (BCTV).